chef/chef-web-docs/chef_master/source/knife_setup.rst

 1. Write the profile name to the `~/.chef/context` file.
 1. Otherwise, knife will use the 'default' profile.

-knife config support since Chef 14.4
+**knife config support since Chef 14.4**

-As of Chef Infra Client 14.4, you can manage your profiles with the `knife config` command.
+Your knife profiles can be managed with the `knife config` command.

 You can list your profiles using ``knife config list-profiles``, for example: